LadybirdBrowser/ladybird/Documentation/BuildInstructionsLadybird.md

 ### Resource files

 Ladybird requires resource files from the ladybird/Base/res directory in order to properly load icons, fonts, and other theming information.
-The serenity.sh script calls into custom CMake targets that set these variables, and ensure that the $PWD is set properly to allow execution from the build directory.
+The ladybird.sh script calls into custom CMake targets that set these variables, and ensure that the $PWD is set properly to allow execution from the build directory.
 To run the built binary without using the script, one can either directly invoke the ninja rules or install ladybird  using the provided CMake install rules.
 See the ``Custom CMake build directory``